cadjai/httpd-ex/README.md

 ```
 oc expose service httpd
 ```
-Once the route is create you can retrieve the route using
+Once the route is created you can retrieve the route using
 ```
 oc get route httpd -ojsonpath='{"http://"}{.spec.host}{"\n"}'
 ```